Reaching your audience: paid activity

 However, if your campaign has got some marketing budget, it’s far better to spend it on promotion and targeted promotion than artificially inflating follower count.

-There are various ways to boost via paid activity:
+Here are some of the possible ways to boost usage via paid activity:

 While the last of these is an option on all major platforms, the first two kinds of paid activity are more specific to social media.

 Bear in mind that content can be promoted to the following types of audience:

 - A wider audience (as many people as possible see it).

 As a general rule, the more specific your target audience, the more you will have to pay to reach them specifically.
 If your budget doesn’t stretch to such specific targeting, it’s usually possible and effective to use a combination of paid promotion.
 This narrows the potential audience and organic optimisation to make the message relevant to your chosen target audience.